mjfrigaard/shiny-app-pkgs/README.md

 ## Usage

-The code examples can be found in the [`shinyAppPkgs` repo](https://github.com/mjfrigaard/shinyAppPkgs).
+The code examples can be found in the [`shinyrPkgs` repo](https://github.com/mjfrigaard/shinyrPkgs).
 The sections from each chapter can be found in the branches.

 ``` sh
 git checkout <branch>